Virgin75/file-drive-front/README.md

 # What is File Drive Front?
-It is aJavascript/React.js web app allowing you to manage your own file drive in the cloud.
-You can see it as a Google Drive API clone.
+It is a Javascript/React.js web app allowing you to manage your own file drive in the cloud.
+You can see it as a Google Drive clone.

 This front-end app is using the django-file-drive-api.
 You can check the Python back-end code [on this repo](https://github.com/Virgin75/django-file-drive).